grip-on-software/monetdb-import/Database_structure.md

         note to which this comment is a reply.
 The parent note has the same repository, request and thread identifiers as this note.
-If threading is not supported by the review system or the information is not provided by the API, then this is 0.
+If threading is not supported by the review system or the information is not provided by the API, then this is 0 or NULL.
     -   **author_id** - INT - reference to vcs_developer.alias_id:
         Identifier of the developer who wrote the commit comment.
     -   **comment** - TEXT: Plain text comment message of the note.
+This is NULL if the message could not be obtained for the commit comment.
     -   **file** - VARCHAR(1000): Path to a file in the repository that is changed in the commit and is discussed by the comment.
 If this is NULL, then the comment belongs to the entire version.